thomasmichaelwallace/challenger/README.md

 Installing
 ----------

 Challenger is a python script and therefore needs a python environment to run.
-As LUSAS is a Windows program, I would reccomend investigating (PortablePython 3.2)[http://www.portablepython.com/ "Portable Python"].
+As LUSAS is a Windows program, I would reccomend investigating [PortablePython 3.2](http://www.portablepython.com/ "Portable Python").

 Once installed Challenger can be run using __python challenger.exe__.